 William Chapman did his secondary studies at the Collège de Lévis from 1862 to 1867.
 In 1865, following the premature death of his only brother, Robert, who had been heading for a business career, he was enrolled by his father in the “commercial course” at this establishment, where he would be criticized for his daydreaming.
 The young man’s poetic ambitions were already taking shape.
 According to Le Monde illustré of 21 Sept.
 1889, “Chapman for the first time was reading some French verse” and he had declared, “I too will be a poet.”
 After finishing his studies he became a notary’s clerk; at the time of the 1870 Fenian raids he enlisted as the colour-bearer in the third company of a provisional battalion from the Beauce and reportedly served at St Marys, Ont., from 26 to 30 May.
-In the same year his first published poetry, “Reste toujours petit,” introduced the 20-year-old poet to the readers of La Revue canadienne.
+In the same year his first published poem, “Reste toujours petit,” introduced the 20-year-old poet to the readers of La Revue canadienne.
 During the year 1873–74 Chapman was a student in the faculty of law at the Université Laval, but he would not finish his course.
-In 1873 he chose to enter a poetry competition organized by the university.
-He received a mention for “L’Algonquine,” a poem that would be published at Quebec in 1876 in his first collection of writings, Les Québecquoises.
-This collection foreshadowed an approach that would become his editorial trademark as his ambitions grew: the vast majority of the poems were dedicated to writers who were already part of the literary establishment, such as Henri-Raymond Casgrain*, Benjamin Sulte*, and James MacPherson Le Moine.
+In 1875 he chose to enter a poetry competition organized by the university.
+He received a mention for “L’Algonquine,” which would be published in Quebec City in 1876 in his first collection of writings, Les Québecquoises.
+This book hinted at an approach that would become his editorial trademark as his ambitions grew: the vast majority of the poems were dedicated to writers who were already part of the literary establishment, such as Henri-Raymond Casgrain*, Benjamin Sulte*, and James MacPherson Le Moine.
 His references to Octave Crémazie*, Henry Wadsworth Longfellow (a number of whose poems he translated into French), Alfred de Musset, Victor Hugo, Louis Veuillot, Thomas Moore, and Théophile Gautier signalled the romantic, patriotic, and somewhat conservative style that would mark his writing.
 In his poem to Louis Fréchette*, Chapman magnanimously saluted his future rival’s return in 1871 from exile in the United States, describing him as “a great poet.”

-In 1897, under the pseudonym Jean Sans-Peur, Chapman published in L’Avant-garde (Québec) some satirical poems attacking the newly elected Liberals and he was obliged to resign his position at Quebec.
+In 1897, under the pseudonym Jean Sans-Peur, Chapman published in L’Avant-garde (Québec) some satirical poems attacking the newly elected Liberals and he was obliged to resign his position in Quebec City.
 He is said to have been an agent of the New York Life Insurance Company in the Eastern Townships for a while, and in July 1898 he was a clerk in the office of Quebec’s provincial secretary.
 In September he opened a bilingual bookstore in Ottawa, at 50 Rideau Street on the corner of Sussex, where he also sold stationery, religious items, and musical instruments.
 His first contributions to the Ottawa newspaper Le Temps date from this period.
 Four years later he closed the store to take permanent employment as a translator for the Senate, a position he retained until his death.

-Meanwhile Chapman was working on his collection Les aspirations; poésies canadiennes, hoping to redeem his honour as a “failed laureate” by setting his sights on no less an objective than the Académie Française.
+During this period Chapman was working on his collection Les aspirations; poésies canadiennes, hoping to redeem his honour as a “failed laureate” by setting his sights on no less an objective than the Académie Française.
 The volume, published in Paris in 1904, won him appointment on 15 February as an officier de l’Instruction publique, and a few months later the award of the Prix Archon-Despérouses by the Académie Française.
 From then on Chapman concentrated his energy in an obsessive pursuit of literary recognition at the highest level.
 He was determined to continue writing until he gained the title of chevalier in the Legion of Honour, and above all the Nobel Prize, which was first awarded in 1901.
 To that end, until the time of his death he would appeal for support to eminent figures such as the rector of the Université Laval, whom he approached in 1910 and 1911.
 He would also make many promises of monetary remuneration if he obtained the prize.
 The content, rhythm, and meaning of Chapman’s work would be hard to understand without a knowledge of his grandiose literary plans and of the ambition, coupled with a genuine persecution complex, that would lead to his death.

-These old reminiscences aroused Chapman’s desire to write one last work of satirical literary criticism, to be entitled “200 anglicisms from educated people in Canada,” but it was not destined to see the light of day – nor were the memoirs he dreamed of writing during this period.
+These old reminiscences aroused Chapman’s desire to write one last work of satirical literary criticism, to be entitled “200 anglicisms from educated people in Canada,” but it was not destined to see the light of day – and neither were the memoirs he dreamed of writing during this period.
 In June he declined an offer of membership in the Royal Society of Canada, recalling that he had cast aspersions on the Canadian “immortals” more than 20 years earlier.
 He reversed this decision in 1917 but died suddenly in Ottawa on 23 February, a few days before he was to have been inducted, leaving unfinished “L’épopée canadienne.”
-By the terms of the will he had written in 1914, his entire estate went to Herménégilde Godin, “the man who made himself the accomplice of all my literary sins.”
-His best regarded poems would continue to be “L’Aurore boréale,” “Notre langue,” “La forêt,” and “À la Bretagne.”
-The poet Alfred Des Rochers* “admired Chapman for having been the first . . . to celebrate anonymous ‘Canayens,’” a reference to such poems as “Les bûcherons,” “Les chasseurs de bisons,” and “Les traversiers,” which stand alongside the many others addressed to more illustrious figures.
+By the terms of his 1914 will his entire estate went to Herménégilde Godin, “the man who made himself the accomplice of all my literary sins.”
+His best-regarded poems would continue to be “L’Aurore boréale,” “Notre langue,” “La forêt,” and “À la Bretagne.”
+The poet Alfred DesRochers* “admired Chapman for having been the first . . . to celebrate anonymous ‘Canayens,’” a reference to such poems as “Les bûcherons,” “Les chasseurs de bisons,” and “Les traversiers,” which stand alongside the many others addressed to more illustrious figures.
 In 1942 a plaque was placed on the house in Beauceville where the poet was born, bearing the inscription “William Chapman, laureate of the Académie Française and officier de l’Instruction publique.”

 In addition to the works discussed in his biography, and his verse and prose contributions to various periodicals, William Chapman’s writings include À propos de la guerre hispano-américaine (Québec, 1898) and Aux Bretons (Ottawa, 1905).
 The manuscript of his “Épopée canadienne” is preserved in the Fonds Jean-Ménard (P 63) at the Centre de Recherche en Civilisation Canadienne-Française (Ottawa), along with Chapman’s voluminous correspondence with Herménégilde Godin and extensive documentation concerning the writer assembled by Ménard.
 Material on Chapman is also found in a number of other repositories, including AO, RG 22-1300, 107/1913; the Camille Roy, H.-R. Casgrain, and Univ. collections at the ASQ; the Arch. des Clercs de Saint-Viateur (Montréal), Fonds William-Chapman; and the Bibliothèque de la Ville de Montréal, Salle Gagnon, Fonds M. J. Mount-Duckett.

 At least 250 articles on Chapman’s work are thought to have been published during his lifetime alone, an already impressive critical bibliography.
 The task of fully cataloguing the materials relating to him remains to be done.
 Some of the studies available are: William Chapman, William Chapman, Jean Ménard, édit.
-(Montréal, 1968); Albert Dandurand, La poésie canadienne française (Montréal, 1933), 81–93; Charles ab der Halden, Études de littérature canadienne française, introd. de Louis Herbette (Paris, 1904), 343–45, and Nouvelles études de littérature canadienne française (Paris, 1907), 225–65; J. E. Hare, “Louis-Honoré Fréchette au banc des accusés: comment on fabrique one réputation de plagiaire,” in Le plagiat; acres du colloque tenu à l’université d’Ottawa, du 26 au 28 septembre 1991, sous la direction de Christian Vandendorpe (Ottawa, 1992), 157–71; Séraphin Marion, Les lettres canadiennes d’autrefois (9v., Hull, Qué., et Ottawa, 1939–58), 9: 147–89; Jean Ménard, “Un poète oublié: William Chapman” and “William Chapman et le prix Nobel,” incidences (Ottawa), no.3 (octobre 1963): 29–42 and 50–55 respectively; L.-J.-A. Mercier, “Propos nouveaux et anciens sur William Chapman,” La Rev. de l’univ.
+(Montréal, 1968); Albert Dandurand, La poésie canadienne-française (Montréal, 1933), 81–93; Charles ab der Halden, Études de littérature canadienne-française, introd. de Louis Herbette (Paris, 1904), 343–45, and Nouvelles études de littérature canadienne-française (Paris, 1907), 225–65; J. E. Hare, “Louis-Honoré Fréchette au banc des accusés: comment on fabrique une réputation de plagiaire,” in Le plagiat; actes du colloque tenu à l’université d’Ottawa, du 26 au 28 septembre 1991, sous la direction de Christian Vandendorpe (Ottawa, 1992), 157–71; Séraphin Marion, Les lettres canadiennes d’autrefois (9v., Hull, Qué., et Ottawa, 1939–58), 9: 147–89; Jean Ménard, “Un poète oublié: William Chapman” and “William Chapman et le prix Nobel,” Incidences (Ottawa), no.3 (octobre 1963): 29–42 and 50–55 respectively; L.-J.-A. Mercier, “Propos nouveaux et anciens sur William Chapman,” La Rev. de l’univ.
 Laval (Québec), 5 (1950–51): 494–501; Damase Potvin, “Le centenaire de Chapman,” La Rev. de l’univ.
 Laval, 5: 38–51; Antonin Proulx, “William Chapman: l’homme et l’œuvre” and “William Chapman: l’œuvre,” La Rev. nationale (Montréal), 1 (1919): 140–51 and 236–44 respectively; and Camille Roy, “Causerie littéraire: Les aspirations,” La Nouvelle-France (Québec), 5 (1906): 217–38, and Essai sur la littérature canadienne (Québec, 1907), 263–90.